tjrich/java-restful-interface/README.md

 ~$ gradle build
 ```
 ## Docker Guide
+Make sure that Docker is already running on your machine.
 ### Build Docker Image
 To build the Docker image, run the following command
 ```bash